quicwg/base-drafts/draft-ietf-quic-http.md

 Server push is an interaction mode which permits a server to push a request-response exchange to a client in anticipation of the client making the indicated request.
 This trades off network usage against a potential latency gain.
-HTTP/3 server push is similar to what is described in HTTP/2 {{?HTTP2}}, but uses different mechanisms.
+HTTP/3 server push is similar to what is described in Section 8.2 of
+{{?HTTP2}}, but uses different mechanisms.

 Each server push is identified by a unique Push ID.
-This Push ID is used in one or more PUSH_PROMISE frames (see {{frame-push-promise}}) that carry the request fields, then included with the push stream which ultimately fulfills those promises.
+This Push ID is used in one or more PUSH_PROMISE frames ({{frame-push-promise}}) that carry the request fields, then included with the push stream which ultimately fulfills those promises.
 When the same Push ID is promised on multiple request streams, the decompressed request field sections MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.

 Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame; see {{frame-max-push-id}}.
 A server cannot use server push until it